Langevin equation in heterogeneous landscapes: how to choose the interpretation

 with $D_{\pm} > 0$.
-This function represents an aqueous two-phase system with a diffusivity change at the boundary.
+This function represents a two-phase system with a diffusivity change at the boundary.
 Setting $a = 1$, we use a fourth-order Runge-Kutta integration scheme \cite{NumericalRecipes} with an integration step of $\Delta t = 0.01$ to numerically solve the above master equation for different values of the interpretation parameter $\alpha$.
-We found that the PDF for any $\alpha$ is described by a \textit{generalized} two-piece Gaussian distribution (see \cite{SupplMat} for details)
+We found that the PDF for any $\alpha$ is described by a \textit{generalized} two-piece Gaussian distribution \cite{SupplMat}

-where $\beta(\alpha)$ is the probability that the particle is in the negative part of the $x$-axis, i.e. $\beta=\probP[X(t)<0]$, which is independent of time.
-We verified that the identified PDF (Eq.~(\ref{eq:gen_PDF})) is the solution to the Fokker-Planck differential equation (Eq.~(\ref{eq:Fokker_Planck})) \cite{SupplMat}.
-Then, using matching conditions on both sides of the origin, we find the probability $\beta$ and its relation to the interpretation parameter $\alpha$ \cite{SupplMat},
+where $\beta(\alpha)$ is the probability that the particle is in the negative part of the axis, i.e. $\beta=\probP[X(t)<0]$, which is independent of time.
+We verified that the identified PDF (Eq.~(\ref{eq:gen_PDF})) is the solution to the Fokker-Planck equation (Eq.~(\ref{eq:Fokker_Planck})) \cite{SupplMat}.
+Then, using matching conditions on both sides of the origin, we find the probability $\beta$ \cite{SupplMat},